w8tcha/CKEditor-CodeMirror-Plugin/README.md

 CKEditor-CodeMirror-Plugin
 ==========================

-Syntax Highlighting for the CKEditor (Source View) with the CodeMirror Plugin
+Syntax Highlighting for the CKEditor (Source View and Source Dialog) with the CodeMirror Plugin

 ### Available Shortcuts
 * 'Ctrl-K' to comment the currently selected text